Chinese Democracy: Tracks 8–14

-"Sorry" is a power ballad aimed at critics and former bandmates, with the chorus "I'm sorry for you / Not sorry for me".
-The song drew comparisons to Pink Floyd and Metallica, and Rose's vocals were compared to Layne Staley.
+"Sorry" is a power ballad directed at critics and former bandmates, featuring the chorus "I'm sorry for you / Not sorry for me."
+Rose stated that the song was not about former guitarist Slash, but instead addressed "anyone talking nonsense at mine and the public's expense."
+The instrumental track was originally composed by guitarist Buckethead and drummer Brain.
+Critics compared the song's sound to that of Pink Floyd and Metallica, while Rose's vocal performance drew comparisons to Layne Staley.
 The A.V.
-Club noted Rose's "bizarre, quasi-Transylvanian accent" on the line "But I don't want to do it".
+Club noted Rose's "bizarre, quasi-Transylvanian accent" on the line "But I don't want to do it," a stylistic choice Rose defended by saying "I like it, feel it absolutely fits the song, is a bit reggae etc and is lots of fun personally."

 "I.R.S." features lyrics about calling government agencies over a guitar-heavy track.
 Critics noted trip-hop influences and similarities to Nirvana's "In Bloom".
+The song started as a loop in early 1998.
+Rolling Stone highlighted the line "I bet you think I'm doin' this all for my health" as one of several self‑referential moments on the album, noting it as an acknowledgment of Rose's public image during the album's long gestation.